 For the majority of people in sub-Saharan Africa, life is tough.
-60% of Tanzania’s population survive on less than £1 a day, 800,000 children are orphans due to AIDS, and in Arusha alone, there are an estimated 7,000 street children, many living in abandoned buildings only a few feet from raw sewage.
+60% of Tanzania’s population survive on less than £1 a day, 800,000 children are orphans due to AIDS, and in Arusha alone, there are hundreds of street children, many living in abandoned buildings only a few feet from raw sewage.
 Local community groups & churches do what they can to help, but most of them are also desperately lacking in resources and can only fulfil the most basic needs.

 So it’s not surprising that a lot of tears are shed on our African trips.
 The level of deprivation is unimaginable if you haven’t seen it.
 But it means that even small gifts can make a massive difference to children’s lives – a blanket, second-hand clothing, a toy – and gifts of goats and hens, or a bag of maize, can improve nutrition long-term for all the children in a home or orphanage!
 Heart for Africa's trustees have all been to Tanzania … seen the desperate needs & given what we had to give … we’ve seen the joy and gratitude from the recipients of even the smallest gifts … and now the communities of Tanzania are etched on our hearts forever, and we just want to do more.